gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Gerrit.md

 # Integrate Gerrit with Jira Data Center

 Quickly learn how to connect Gerrit git repositories via Git Integration for Jira Data Center.
+For the Jira Cloud version of this document click [Here](/git-integration-for-jira-cloud/gerrit/)

 **What's on this page:**